cuttle-cards/cuttle/docs/setup-development.md

 **NOTE** you should run `npm run build` (see above) before this command so that the server (backend) serves the most up-to-date version of the client.

-#### Testing Playground
-Cuttle has a separate folder of tests that are not intended to be run during CI or for normal development.
-These tests are used for various tasks and such as creating promotional videos of various moves in the game, or tinkering with repeatedly running test commands to check for flakiness.

-The tests reside in `tests/e2e/playground/specs`.
-These test files do not appear when running the tests or opening cypress normally.

-To see the playground tests in the cypress UI, run `npm run e2e:gui:playground`.

-To run the playground tests headlessly, first build the client with `npm run build` then run `npm run e2e:server:playground`.

 #### Debugging Backend Server

 You can utilize the node debugger in VSCode to debug the backend server.